5ynthaire/5YN-MiyakoProse/README.md

 <dd>Rhythmic buildup of parallel structures and a swift resolution.<br />
 Example text:
 <blockquote>Calls for 'nuance,'  dismissals for 'oversimplification,' and intellectual posturing via claims of understanding 'complexity' permeate today's discourse.</blockquote>
-Above is also an example of the Topic-Comment structure common in Japanese language.</dd>
+Above is also an example of the Topic-Comment structure common in Japanese language.<br />

+<blockquote>Users frustrated over premature output, unilateral closures, and lack of serious discussion from AI represent an alternative mode of human-AI engagement</blockquote></dd>

 <dt>Detachment</dt>
 <dd>1.
 Offensive use example: Encasing contempt within abstractions, where the primary claim is an observation or technical analysis.<br />